Funding opportunity

 We hope the inclusion of the additional types of project co-leads helps with this by providing the opportunity for both funding and recognition.
 Where this is not possible, we want to emphasise that the ‘project partner’ and ‘collaborating organisation’ terms are only used to help with the assessment where we need to confirm the validity of any proposed contributions.

-When developing your proposal and in delivering your Centre you are free to refer to your partners in whatever way best meets the needs of those partnerships.
+When developing your application and in delivering your centre you are free to refer to your partners in whatever way best meets the needs of those partnerships.

 Management and structure